Last updated on August 16th, 2025 at 07:50 am

 So what’s the verdict?

-If you have determined that your watch is valuable, monetarily or sentimentally, then it should be serviced regularly.
+If you’ve determined that your watch holds monetary value it’s important to have it serviced regularly.
+If your vintage watch holds sentimental value and you plan to wear it regularly, servicing is essential to ensure its reliability and preserve its condition over time.
 See What is involved in servicing a Watch for more information.
 I have had many watches come through my shop that have been neglected, and the inevitable costly repair could have been avoided if the watch was cared for.
 Conversely, I have seen many watches that are 150 years that have been well cared for and that look and operate almost like new.
-So if you do have a timepiece that is valuable (or valuable to you) then it is worth it to keep it serviced.
-If you need your watch serviced, please visit my site TimePieceShoppe.